jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-20 9 simple steps to train a model.md

 7. run **ilab test** to run a smoke test
 8. run **ilab convert** to create a new GGUF file
 ---
-9. Serve your new model and chat with the new knowledge and skills
+Now you can serve your new model and chat with the new knowledge and skills

 ---